dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 At the moment it does nothing except print out 'Docker Dashboard' in a header tag, but it should at least compile.
 We'll flesh this out much more later on!
 For now though, you should be able to run the `webpack` command again now, and have it produce no errors.

 To inspect what Webpack has created for us, find the `public/js` folder and open the `bundle.js` file.
-You'll see that, while it does look rather obtuse, you should be able to recognise elements of your program in there towards the very bottom, as normal Javascript that can run in the browser.
+You'll see that, while it does look rather obtuse, you should be able to recognise elements of your program in there towards the very bottom, as normal JavaScript that can run in the browser.
 It's also rather large, as it also includes the React libraries and it will include even more by the time we're finished!

 The next thing to do is include this file in our Html page.
 Open `index.html` and put a script tag near the bottom, underneath the Bootstrap include: